sandinmyjoints/leveraging-node/talk.md

 ## Productivity

 Note:
-- Speed/scalability:
-- Google has made huge investment in making V8 fast.
+- Speed/scalability: Google has made huge investment in making V8 fast.
+So Node is built on a very fast runtime.
 - No threads.
 Instead, an event loop.
 Very lightweight, very scalable.
-- Community:
-- Big community and growing.
+- Community: Big community and growing.
 - Lots of libraries already, more being released all the time.
+Momentum.
 - Productivity:
 - I think in 2011, choosing Node when thinking about productivity was a bold choice.
+But several reasons:
-- Node does async throughout, unlike other languages where it is bolted on, and not all libs support it.
+- Node does async control flow throughout, unlike other languages where it is bolted on, and standard lib / many libs don't support it.
 Builtin async support throughout was attractive.
-- It was changing quickly, but it was stable enough.
 - The core is small.
-The philosophy is for small modules that can be pieced together.
+The philosophy is for limited modules that can be pieced together.
 Simplicity.
+Choose from a wide variety of small modules and built something greater than the sum of the parts.
+- It was stable enough that people were using it to get things, but it was continuously improving at a very rapid pace.
+- And finally...

 ## Always bet on Javascript.

 Note:
+- It's ubiquitous.
 - Common code between front-end and back-end is a nice win.
 - Lessons learned in one can often be applied to other.
 Reduced cost of context switching.
 Actual shared code can make life easier.
-- The future (for us) included an SPA.
+- The future (in 2011) included an SPA.
 Would need to do heavy lifting in Javascript.
-Full JS stack benefits.
+Full JS stack had benefits.
 - So this stack just makes sense.

-## How we use Node.
+## How we use Node today.

 Note:
 - That's enough about the past and how we made the choice.